 Sam Sprouse is the Founder and Principal Instructor of the Charleston Woodworking School.
-A native of Asheboro, North Carolina, Sam is a graduate of the University of South Carolina and the prestigious Thomas Chippendale School of Furniture in Haddington, East Lothian, Scotland.
-A Master Craftsman in Woodworking, Sam has been featured in articles in the Post & Courier, South Magazine, Charleston Magazine, the Courier-Tribune, The Furniture Society, and the Alumni Magazine of the University of South Carolina, The Carolinian, and Thrive Magazine.
+A native of Asheboro, North Carolina, Sam is a graduate of the University of South Carolina and an Honor Graduate of the prestigious Thomas Chippendale School of Furniture in Haddington, East Lothian, Scotland.
+A Master Craftsman in Woodworking, Sam has been featured in articles in the Charleston Post & Courier, South Magazine, The Charleston Magazine, the Courier-Tribune, WSPA-TV, CHS Today, The Furniture Society, Thrive Magazine, and the Alumni Magazine of the University of South Carolina, The Carolinian.
 Sam’s woodworking career began in high school, when he constructed the outdoor chapel for the Episcopal Church of the Good Shepherd for his Eagle Scout Project.
 His designs and creations can be found in private residences and watercraft along the eastern United States.
 He founded the Charleston Woodworking School in 2013.
 Sam lives with his wife and two children in the West Ashley area of Charleston, with the School’s canine mascot, Woody.

 Contact Sam Sprouse at sam@CharlestonWoodworkingSchool.com or call 843-513-3042, or on Facebook and Instagram.